is an endocrinological manifestation in cystic fibrosis that results from destruction of pancreatic beta cells.

 Eventually the pancreas gets damaged, because backed-up digestive enzymes degrade the cells lining the pancreatic ducts, causing local inflammation.

 Finally, the destruction of pancreatic tissue can also compromise of the endocrine function of the pancreas, causing insulin-dependent diabetes.

 It’s usually not until later in childhood that lung problems start to crop up.

-Normally the cilia, these hair-like projections lining the airways, do a pretty good job of keep them clean by moving mucus, which catches things like debris and bacteria, toward the pharynx, called mucociliary action.
+Normally the cilia, these hair-like projections lining the airways, do a pretty good job of keep the them clean by moving mucus, which catches things like debris and bacteria, toward the pharynx, called mucociliary action.